kren333/worst_case_resource_allocation_final/README.md

 ### Quick Experiments

-To run all experiments, run the following command.
+To run all low-level experiments (identifying worst-case distributions w.r.t. all combinations of predictive model, optimization instance, and metric, along with Pyomo/IPOPT comparison), run the following command.
 (To run experiments _individually_, skip to the "Running Individual Experiments" section below).
-The results will be placed inside folders `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` under the root directory:

 <!-- ### Experiment Running